3. Assessment and Analysis

 - Necessary to weigh these risks against potential benefits and the risks of alternative interventions, including in-kind assistance or providing no response support

-The Feasibility and Risk Assessment (FRA) will help determine CTP appropriateness and should be completed by program staff and signed off by CO management, as part of the Preparedness Action Plan.
-Assessments should be updated regularly in coordination with the CO Emergency Preparedness Plan, to ensure COs are able to design and implement timely, high-quality CTP that can be scaled up quickly.
-The FRA is designed around five risks commonly associated with CTP and in-kind delivery:
+The Feasibility and Risk Assessment (FRA) will help determine CVA appropriateness and should be completed by program staff and signed off by CO management, as part of the Preparedness Action Plan.
+Assessments should be updated regularly in coordination with the CO Emergency Preparedness Plan, to ensure COs are able to design and implement timely, high-quality CVA that can be scaled up quickly.
+The FRA is designed around five risks commonly associated with CVA and in-kind delivery:

 - Risk to the safety and security of implementing partners and beneficiaries;

 - Risk related to market systems and their disruption;

 A Feasibility and Risk Assessment template can be found in CARE’s Cash Document Repository Dropbox (https://www.dropbox.com/s/6bjml9gv9afifrc/CTP%20Risk%20and%20Feasibility%20Assessment%20Form.docx?dl=0).
 Note: This is not a formal assessment form to be filled in, but questions informed by data collected during the situation analysis, that should be considered by the CO before implementing CVA.

 A market analysis is a crucial part of the situational analysis for any response, not just CVA.
 Humanitarian responses must be designed within the consideration of key market systems, or they risk damaging livelihoods, jobs, and businesses, and undermining livelihood rehabilitation, which can prolong dependence on assistance.
 CARE responses should DO NO HARM to consumers or markets and should make use of market systems when and where they are functional.